Made from the formulated mix of paraffin, carnauba wax, and beeswax, wood wax includes a rich blend of wood enhancers and colors.

 If you desire to know more about how to use wood wax for your furniture and the benefits offered, keep reading…

 Wood wax is much like a varnish and stain but provides better safety in comparison to most wood coatings.

 If you are wondering whether the same formula is used in all wood waxes, the short answer is No.

 While all wood wax products use wax as their major component, the kind of wax may differ.

 And the longevity of the finish will generally depend on the kind of wax used in the formula.

 It is an edible compound produced by honey bees to produce honeycomb in the hive.

 It has protective specs such as resistance to moisture and dirt which allows it to offer a natural help to safeguard wooden surfaces.

-Beeswax when used to formulate wood wax is simpler to spread and yields a softer finish more prone to damage.
+Beeswax, when used to formulate wood wax, is simpler to spread and yields a softer finish that is more prone to damage.

 100% natural carnauba wax is sturdier than concrete.